erroronline1/caro/readme.md

 * review database column types use more of NULL
 * data deletion in accordance to dsgvo, eg. recommend deletion after x years?
 * unittests (frontend)
+* audit risk export as csv/xlsx? translate risks with languagefile

 #### issues
 * review modal return on closing -> still not always returning false -> not reproduceable in firefox -> observe, could have been a cache issue